PageotD/training/glossary.md

 ### Roll Back
 The process of reverting a system, application, or database to a previous state or version, usually after an unsuccessful update, deployment, or change.
 Rolling back is used to restore functionality and stability when new changes introduce bugs or issues, ensuring that the system continues to operate smoothly with the last known good configuration.

+### Runbook
+A detailed set of instructions or procedures used by IT and DevOps teams to perform routine operational tasks or resolve known issues.
+Runbooks are typically created for tasks such as server configuration, software deployment, incident response, and troubleshooting common problems.

+Runbooks help standardize processes, ensuring consistency and reducing human error when executing complex or repetitive tasks.
+They can be manual or automated, and are often part of an organization's knowledge base to enable quick responses to operational issues.

 ### Rust
 A systems programming language focused on safety, concurrency, and performance.
 Rust provides memory safety without using garbage collection, thanks to its ownership model and strict compile-time checks.
 It is designed to prevent common programming errors like null pointer dereferencing and data races, making it suitable for developing reliable and efficient software, including operating systems, game engines, and web applications.